xItsNickHD/Staff/rules.md

 6. Personal identifying information of other users.
 7. Do not encourage or partake in rule breaking on McHost services.
 8. Do not impersonate any member of the McHost staff, or claim to be a staff member.
+10. Do not use spam bots in hub to obstruct chat or vote farm.
-9. Report issues or bugs of McHost services to either the forums or to lokeys@mchost.co; exploitation of bugs for any reason other than to demonstrate at the request of a staff member will result in a punishment.
+11. Report issues or bugs of McHost services to either the forums or to lokeys@mchost.co; exploitation of bugs for any reason other than to demonstrate at the request of a staff member will result in a punishment.
-10. Follow any directions given by a McHost staff member.
+12. Follow any directions given by a McHost staff member.
 If you believe a staff member has directed you wrongly, please email lokeys@mchost.co.

 ***
 **B. Teamspeak**